eclipse-chariott/chariott/intent_brokering/examples/applications/mock-vas/README.md

 The dog mode allows a car owner to keep their dog safe, while they are away from the car.

-## How-to consume a streaming service using Chariott
+## How-to consume a streaming service using Chariott intent brokering

 > As an application developer, I want to consume events from a streaming
 > service.